shpigi/map-locations/project_plan.md

 ## Current Status ✅

-The project has been successfully restructured with the following architecture:
+The project has been successfully restructured and **Phase 1 is complete**:

 ### **Current Structure:**
 ```